 You are just about ready to launch yourself into getting a nursing degree online, but you are wondering what that learning experience will be like.
-What is the best way to study for nursing school when you are not on the same campus with instructors and other students?
+How do I study for nursing school when I am not attending class in person?
+How do I study for the NCLEX?

 Every week, build a weekly schedule based on the milestones that are coming due and incorporate any instructor/advisor check-ins and study group time to keep yourself on track.
 You may also want to add important personal activities to this calendar so you can enjoy your free time knowing your schoolwork is up to date.

-Set up an area in your home where you can work with minimal distractions.
-This might be at a desk or on the dining table.
-Make sure you have good light for reading and enough working surface for textbooks, notebooks and study aids in addition to your computer.
+Set up an area in your home where you can work with minimal distractions, and make sure it’s equipped with everything you need.
 It’s best if you can have a dedicated space that you don’t have to clear off for other activities—it will help you go into “study mode” when you sit down in that spot to work.

 5. Manage your time effectively.

-Time management for nursing students is super important.
-It can be easy to become overwhelmed when you are taking multiple courses.
+Time management in nursing school is not always easy, but it is important.
 Some people react to stress with anxiety, feeling like their tasks are too big to handle.
 Other people procrastinate or fall prey to distractions.

 One way to overcome this is to use time blocks to divide tasks into manageable chunks.
 Look at your weekly schedule to check for homework due dates or scheduled tests, then block your time accordingly.
 Instead of flitting from one task to the next, focus on one subject or activity during its designated block.

-Speaking of instructors, they will most likely provide an email address and the hours when they can be reached.
+Your instructors, too, will be willing (and sometimes, eager) to discuss the material.
+Your faculty will most likely provide an email address and the hours when they can be reached.
 Seek them out when you have questions about the material, but also when you want to understand a grade or other feedback you’ve received.

 8. Do advance prep for clinical placements.

-With any new experience, you will have to make adjustments.
-You will probably be nervous about interacting with patients for the first time.
-And as you go through each rotation (as you change departments or settings) there will be something new.
-You will have to meet and work with new clinicians and new patients, so you will have to cope with the stress of different expectations.
+Like with any new experience, you will have to adjust.
+If you have never interacted with patients before, you may feel nervous, and each time your rotation changes to a new setting or department, there will be something new to learn.
+You will have to meet and work with new clinicians and new patients, so you will have to cope with frequently changing expectations.

 You will also have to adjust in terms of time management.
 While your clinical work might take place one day a week (depending on how your program is structured) you will still have coursework to attend to on the other days of the week.
-You have to be sure to keep up with your learn-study-homework routine.
+During clinical rotations, you’ll still need to keep pace with your studying routine.

 - Familiarize yourself with the setting and patient charts.